Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 Transitional Control

-• Guard Passing: Transitioning from being in your opponent's guard to a more dominant position is a fundamental skill.
-Techniques like the Knee Slice, Double Under Pass, and Torreando are vital to your arsenal.
+• Guard Passing: Knowing how to pass, or come over the leg to a more dominant position is fairly basic.
+The following moves like the Knee Slice, Double Under Pass and Torreando must be in your tool box.

 Defensive Positioning

-• Half Guard: Being on the bottom in Half Guard can seem disadvantageous, but with the right techniques, it can be a powerful position for sweeps and submissions.
+• Half Guard: The fact of occupying the bottom position in Half Guard seems to be a disadvantage but in fact, it is a good position for sweeps and submissions.

 Pressure and Weight Distribution

-Understanding how to apply pressure and distribute your weight in various positions is key to maintaining control.
-This includes using shoulder pressure in Side Control, hip pressure in Mount, and controlling the pace and flow of the match.
+The control comes from knowing how to apply pressure and your body weight in different stances.
+This involves applying shoulder pressure in side control, hip pressure in mount and controlling the tempo of the fight or bout.

 Grip Fighting